VECTOR CONTROL PLAYS CRITICAL ROLE IN PROTECTING LONG BEACH FROM DEADLIEST ANIMAL ON EARTH

 It was here that we met our first group of Sentinel Chickens.

 In an elevated coop fortified with metal to keep coyotes out, these chickens and others in coops in different locations on the perimeter of the city are tested twice a month for West Nile virus.
 In 2014, Long Beach reported 58 cases of West Nile, which is carried first by birds, then by mosquitoes who feed on the birds and transmit the disease to humans.
 In 2018, the City reported zero cases of West Nile virus, the first time in nearly a decade.

 Unlike other birds, the chickens don't die from West Nile virus.
 If they test positive, though, then Vector Control knows that this potentially deadly disease is back.

 At our next location, near the harbor, we found Community Health Workers Samantha Castillo and Teresa Marmolejo performing blood tests on another batch of Sentinel Chickens.
 They also make sure the chickens are fed and provided with plenty of water.

 We drove north to check on another coop located among some horse stables along the Los Angeles River.
 Then, we took a drive through the Dominguez Gap, a two-mile area along the east side of the Los Angeles River, which has been recently cleaned and restored with native vegetation.

-Lamar and Eddie pointed out the many Gambusia fish swimming in the shallow water and devouring mosquito larvae.
+Rush and Gogue pointed out the many Gambusia fish swimming in the shallow water and devouring mosquito larvae.